 If gifts come in more than one component the numbers 4, 7 and 9 should be avoided as they are considered to bring bad luck in Japan.
 Generally speaking, given Japanese pre-eminence in this field, pottery and ceramics from other countries may be of lesser appeal in Japan although high quality Australian pottery can be popular.

-Folk/Aboriginal art is likely to be suitable only in cases where the recipient is known to have a particular interest in such items.
+Indigenous art is likely to be suitable only in cases where the recipient is known to have a particular interest in such items.
 Gifts of containers such as ornate wooden boxes, which are empty, have been known to cause confusion among their Japanese recipients.
-GENERAL COMMENTS

 Most Japanese have either been to Australia or know people who have and are therefore familiar with the value and type of souvenirs and gifts available in Australia.
 Emphasis should be on high quality, well-made and suitably packaged items.
-Traditional gifts such as koalas and kangaroo pins should be avoided.
+Koalas and kangaroo pins should be avoided.
 Australian designer goods are well known in Japan and would be suitable.
 Sporting goods popular (golf/tennis items in particular).